SpaceX rocket junk streaked spectacularly across the Pacific Northwest sky Thursday night

 More sensible residents of this region grasped in the moment for other explanations.

-“I’m not like, ‘It was an alien invasion,’ but it was something that was not manmade, was my initial guess … some sort of rare astrological event,” said Reaume.
+“I’m not like, ‘It was an alien invasion,’ but it was something that was not man-made, was my initial guess … some sort of rare astrological event,” said Reaume.
 “But in my heart I knew it wasn’t a comet or a shooting star because it just lasted way too long.
 I had no idea what it was.”

 Zimmerman and her parents, watching the event play out in the sky above Sea-Tac airport, feared an airplane catastrophe.